When Is Divorce The Right Answer

 2. Negativity over positive memories

-Divorce can be the right answer when all the negativity that occurred in your marriage in the past is what you both could remember.
+Divorce can be the right answer when all the negativity that occurred in your marriage in the past is what you both can remember.

 It is a common sign that a marriage is over when you or your significant partner only has negative memories associated with your marital life.

-Honestly, there is no perfectly working marriage anywhere as there are days of grudges and misunderstanding.
+Honestly, there is no perfectly working marriage anywhere, as there are days of grudges and misunderstandings.

 Yet, making this outweigh and affect plenty of positive days you’ve had is a sign of a bitter relationship that needed help or breakage.

-Positive memories and positive energy are inspirations to fuel your future potentials and drive motivations that will equip you for future challenges.
+Positive memories and positive energy are inspirations to fuel your future potential and drive motivations that will equip you for future challenges.

-If a marriage is going to thrive, then the couple in the union must look at each other and feel inspired, satisfaction and joyful.
+If a marriage is going to thrive, then the couple in the union must look at each other and feel inspired, satisfied and joyful.

-If no positive emotions are being associated with the union, the marriage is on fragile ground.
+If no positive emotions are associated with the union, the marriage is on fragile ground.

-Children can not be raised well enough where they have parents that always thrive on negativity.
+Children can not be raised well when they have parents who always thrive on negativity.
 Their upbringing will be affected.

 3. Think about the children

-Effects of divorce continue for decades.
+The effects of divorce continue for decades.
 It is not what you can mop out of your life so quickly and move on.
-Divorce leave trails of unending heartache and devastation, even beyond the divorced couple.
+Divorce leaves trails of unending heartache and devastation, even beyond the divorced couple.

-Many other things connected to the broken marriage are meant to suffer the drift, among which are the innocent children.
+Many other things connected to a broken marriage are meant to suffer the drift, among which are the innocent children.

 They have to deal with the trauma of single parenthood for years to come.

-According to Jane Anderson, a retired clinical professor of paediatrics at the University of California, her findings reveals “with the exception of parents faced with irresolvable marital violence, children fare better when parents work at maintaining the marriage.”
+According to Jane Anderson, a retired clinical professor of pediatrics at the University of California, her findings reveal that “with the exception of parents faced with irresolvable marital violence, children fare better when parents work at maintaining the marriage.”

 A psychologist, Mavis Hetherington, makes a study on the effect of divorce on children.
-He said divorce affect children more; children tend to be at the risk of displaying emotional, psychological and behavioural problems.
+He said divorce affects children more; children tend to be at risk of displaying emotional, psychological and behavioral problems.

 They suffer attachment issues, productive factors and resiliency following the divorce.
-Though, this factor cannot be used to determine how well the children will do in life.
+However, this factor cannot be used to determine how well the children will do in life.

 Over time, children of single parents have been successful, but it takes more than extra effort and care to bring them up to perfection.